EXPIRED

 About Bottisham Village College

-Bottisham is 5 miles East of Cambridge, just off the A14 trunk road.
-We are a highly-ambitious, highly-innovative and over-subscribed comprehensive school, based in the heart of rural East Cambridgeshire and we take great pride in our vision: to inspire, to care for and to enrich the lives of every student within our community.
-The pupil admission number is 300 for September 2022 and last year we received 455 applications of which 281 were first preference, meaning we are currently a school of 1410 students.
+We are an ambitious, innovative, comprehensive school, based in the heart of rural East Cambridgeshire and we take great pride in our vision: to inspire, to care for and to enrich the lives of every student within our community.
+The student admission number is 300 for September 2023 and last year we received 454 applications of which 314 were first preference, meaning we are currently a school of 1454 students, rising to our full growth potential of 1500 students in September 2024.

 We are committed to providing an outstanding education to all of our students, enabling them to develop into mature, independent young people, ready to take their place in society.
 In addition to our academic rigour, our relationship-driven approach permeates throughout all aspects of college life, from the maths classroom to the sports field, from the music room to the ICT suite and from the library to the auditorium, this is a college where we recognise the transformative power of positive relationships.
 Students will only succeed if they are happy and we make every effort to achieve this.